Free Gifts With Purchase

 When it comes to spray sunscreen, airplane carry-on rules apply.
 Mixing up your TSA-approved, travel-size sunscreen spray with your larger bottles could cause major delays at the airport.
 Here are some tips for packing efficiently:

-• Use Travel-Sized Containers: Purchase travel-sized versions of your favorite sunscreens or transfer your spray sunscreen into smaller containers.
+• Use travel-sized containers: Purchase travel-sized versions of your favorite sunscreens or transfer your spray sunscreen into smaller containers.

-• Label Your TSA-Okay Bottles: Once you’ve checked that you can take your spray sunscreen on a plane, label it as TSA-approved so you don’t get it muddled with a slightly larger bottle.
+• Label your TSA-okay bottles: Once you’ve checked that you can take your spray sunscreen on a plane, label it as TSA-approved so you don’t get it muddled with a slightly larger bottle.

-• Seal and Protect: Ensure that the spray nozzle is secure and consider using a plastic bag to prevent accidental activation during your trip.
+• Seal and protect: Ensure that the spray nozzle is secure and consider using a plastic bag to prevent accidental activation during your trip.

 Tips for Packing Sunscreen in Checked Luggage